 With just one pan to clean up.

 In fact, you could line the tray with foil to eliminate cleaning all together.
-The reason I don’t is because I like to scrape the juices off the tray and pour it over the salmon.
+The reason I don’t is because I like to scrape the juices off the tray and pour it over the Brown Sugar Salmon.
 Can’t do this with foil, I always end up scraping up bits of foil!!

 - 2 bunches asparagus (Note 1)